semmons98/semmons98.github.io/Secret.md

 My Pokéman card collection looks like <a href="https://docs.google.com/spreadsheets/d/1WPsSfE-zkyfsgZjD_Pv3mDOizteAEl79Ec6nH0cjnA0/edit?usp=sharing" target="_blank">this</a>.

-I have a variety of Warhammer armies:
+Tabletop Wargames
+  Warhammer:
     40K: Space Marines/Blood Angels (Lamenters), Imperial Guard (Vostroyans), Imperial Knights (Homebrew house), Death Guard (I may turn this into a Heresy Army in the future - lot of my favorite units went to Legends at the beginning of 10th edition...).
     30K: White Scars.
     AOS: Cities of Sigmar (Formerly, GW got rid of the part I liked the most - the humans, elves, and dwarves working together).
-I also play other tabletop wargames: Battletech, Trench Crusade (Abyssinia, Iron Wall, and Knights of Avarice), Bolt Action (Finland, Soviet Union, US Marines), and more.
+  Battletech, Trench Crusade (Abyssinia, Iron Wall, and Knights of Avarice), Bolt Action (Finland, Soviet Union, US Marines), and more.

+TTRPGs:
+  Played: DnD 5E, Call of Cthulhu, Starfinder, Patherfinder, Cyberpunk Red, Knave, Mothership, All Flesh Must be Eaten, Vampire the Masqurade
+  GMed: DnD 5E, Dark Heresy, a homebrew game based on the Gaslands skirmish game and using Call of Cthulhu rules for non-vehicular stuff

 My Discord name is AstroCitrus1.